banchan86/BonVision_env_dev/docs/articles/draw-stimuli.md

 `Bonvision` comes with a set of operators/primitives to draw basic shapes, display images and video, render common visual neuroscience stimuli, and display complex scenes and 3d models.

-The starting point to test these out is a basic workflow (which was covered in the overview section)
+The starting point to test these out is a basic workflow (which was covered in the [overview](basic-workflow.md) section).
 :::workflow
 ![Basic Workflow](../workflows/overview-draw-circle.bonsai)
 :::